-There are four (4) main objectives to be accomplished with
+There are four (4) main objectives to be accomplished with this project.

 1) The replacement of the City’s current website and possibly provide hosting services.

 2) Provide an integrated yet open website format that will enable appropriate information to be shared among end-users as well as streamline communication with current third-party applications.

 3) Ensure the City’s software systems and data are maintained safely and securely.

 4) Ensure ease of use; both from a learning perspective and operationally.

 The City of Crestwood strongly desires to do a full redesign of its current website in FY2020 and seeks a website company to design the new website and project-manage the process.
 The City’s goal is to have a fully-redesigned website that promotes and invites engagement from all stakeholders — with a public-facing website serving as an easy-to-use resource for all residents, businesses, customers, visitors, interested parties, and potential businesses as well as a private facing website to serve City staff.

 The new website should also be mobile-friendly and easily used on a variety of devices and operating systems (phones, tablets, Android, iOS, etc).
 It should integrate easily with current applications (defined below) as well as potential new ones.
 It should be easy and efficient to navigate.
 The new website should be fully-accessible, in accordance with the Web Content Accessibility Guidelines (“WCAG”) 2.0 Level AA standards, and meet all current standards, best practices, and guidelines for all audiences.
 Moreover, it must be secure and reliable.